-In Experiment 5, we adopted an analogous logic, but for semantically related events described with syntactic structures.
+Experiment 5 adopted an analogous logic, but for semantically related events described with syntactic structures.
 Specifically, we tested whether naming blocks of events from a common event-semantic category causes interference in the syntactic entrainment effect.
 For example, dative events, which can be described with prepositional dative or double-object structures, come from (at least) four event-semantic categories: give-type events, where something is (potentially) transferred from one entity to another; tell-type events, where information is (potentially) transferred from one entity to another; show-type events, where information is displayed from one entity to another; and throw-type events, where something is projected through the air from one entity to another.
 In homogeneous blocks, all four dative events within the block came from the same event-semantic category (e.g., all four dative events were give-type events, though different verbs can be used, such as “give” and “hand”).
 Recall that in the standard entrainment procedure (like that used in Experiments 1, 2, and 4), two dative events are heard described with prepositional dative structures and two with double-object structures.
 Thus, if an event-semantic feature that represents give-type events (as distinct from the other dative event-semantic categories) participates in the entrainment effect – that is, if it is the give-type event-semantic feature that becomes associated to the syntactic structure used to describe the picture – then that give-type event-semantic feature will be associated twice with the prepositional dative structure and twice with the double-object structure.
 By hypothesis, this should reduce the entrainment effect to the extent that the effect is driven by the representation of the event-semantic feature.
 In contrast, in heterogeneous blocks, all four dative events within the block came from different event-semantic categories – one each from the give-type, tell-type, show-type, and throw-type categories.
 If the representations of event-semantic categories participate in the entrainment effect, then one syntactic structure (e.g., the prepositional dative) will be associated to two of the event-semantic category representations and the other syntactic structure (e.g., the double-object dative) will be associated to the other two of the event-semantic category representations.
-If such event-semantic category representations participate in the entrainment effect, then when (e.g.,) the give-type event is to be described, its event-semantic representation was associated with only one structure, and so any interference elicited in the homogeneous block should be circumvented.
+If such event-semantic category representations participate in the entrainment effect, then when (e.g.,) the give-type event is to be described, its event-semantic representation was associated with only one structure, and so any interference elicited in the homogeneous block should be reduced.

 Method